List of sports events affected by the virus from China

 Six Nations: Ireland vs. Italy in Dublin on March 7; Italy vs. England in Rome on March 14, postponed.

 Women’s Six Nations: Italy vs. Scotland in Legnano on Feb.
-23; Ireland vs. Italy in Dublin on March 8; Italy vs. England in Padua on March 15, postponed.
+23; Scotland vs. France in Glasgow on March 7; Ireland vs. Italy in Dublin on March 8; Italy vs. England in Padua on March 15, postponed.

 Pro14 in Italy: Zebre vs. Ospreys, Treviso vs. Ulster on Feb.
 29 postponed.